sukhera/uptime-monitor/README.md

 ### Structured Logging with Context

-The project implements structured logging with context for better observability:
+The project implements structured logging with context for better observability.
+All logging includes proper error handling and context propagation:

 ```go
 // Context-aware logging